Dynamic Time Warping and Geometric Edit Distance: Breaking the Quadratic Barrier: Dynamic Time Warping in Subquadratic Time

 \subsection{Extension to High-Dimensional Polyhedral Metric Spaces}

-The algorithm described above can be extended to work in higher dimensions $\reals^d$, for any constant $d$, when the underlying metric is polyhedral.
+The algorithm described above can be extended to work in higher dimensional spaces $\reals^d$, for any constant $d$, when the underlying metric is polyhedral.
 That is, the underlying metric is induced by a norm, whose unit ball is a symmetric convex polytope with $O(1)$ facets.
-To illustrate this extension, consider the $L_1$-metric in $\reals^d$, whose unit ball is the symmetric polytope $|x_1|+ \cdots + |x_d| \leq 1$, with $2^d$ facets.
+To illustrate this extension, consider the $L_1$-metric in $\reals^d$, whose unit ball is the symmetric cross-polytope $|x_1|+ \cdots + |x_d| \leq 1$, with $2^d$ facets.
 In this case, each entry in the blocks $D_{i,j}$ is a sum of $d$ absolute values.
-By guessing all the relevant signs, we get a sum of differences, and (the extended) Fredman's trick~\ref{eq:Fredman} can then be applied when comparing the costs of two staircase paths.
-Then, in much the same way as before, we can encode the inequalities into points $\alpha_i$ and $\beta_j$, and use a suitable modification of the preceding machinery to compare costs of staircase paths and validate sign assignments.
-Omitting further details, we get a subquadratic algorithm for \DTW{} in such a higher-dimensional setup, with the same asymptotic time bound as that of the algorithm described above, but with the constant of proportionality depending on $d$.
+By choosing a candidate sign assignment for all the absolute values, each comparison that the algorithm faces is a sign test of a $2d$-linear expression in the input (with coefficients $1, -1$), and the extended~Fredman~trick~\eqref{eq:Fredman} can then be applied when comparing the costs of two staircase paths.
+Then, in much the same way as before, we can encode the inequalities into red and blue points $\alpha_i$ and $\beta_j$, and use a suitable modification of the preceding machinery to compare costs of staircase paths and validate sign assignments correctness.
+Omitting further details, we get a subquadratic algorithm for \DTW{} in such a higher-dimensional setup under the $L_1$-metric, with the same asymptotic time bound as that of the algorithm described above, but with the constant of proportionality depending (exponentially) on $d$.

 To handle general polyhedral metrics, let $K$ denote the unit ball of the metric.
-For each pair of points $p_\ell \in A$, $q_m \in B$, we need to guess the facet of $K$ hit by the oriented ray that emanates from the origin in the direction of the vector $\overrightarrow{p_\ell q_m}$ (this replaces the sign assignments used in the one-dimensional case and for the $L_1$-metric).
-Given such a guess, $\dist(p_\ell,q_m)$ is a linear expression, and (the extended) Fredman's trick, with all the follow-up machinery, can then be applied, in a suitably modified but straightforward manner.
-Again, omitting the further, rather routine details, we obtain a subquadratic algorithm for \DTW{} in any fixed dimension, under any polyhedral metric, with the same runtime as in Theorem~\ref{thm:first} and as stated in Theorem~\ref{thm:second}, though the constant of proportionality depends on the dimension $d$, and on the complexity of the unit ball $K$ (i.e., its number of facets).
+For each pair of points $p_\ell \in A$, $q_m \in B$, we choose some facet of $K$ as a candidate for the facet that is hit by the oriented ray that emanates from the origin in the direction of the vector $\overrightarrow{p_\ell q_m}$ (this replaces the sign assignments used in the one-dimensional case and for the $L_1$-metric).
+Given such a candidate facet, $\dist(p_\ell,q_m)$ is a linear expression, and the extended Fredman trick, with all the follow-up for comparing costs of staircase paths can be applied, except that we also need to validate the correctness of our chosen candidate facet of $K$.
+This is done as follows.